koka-lang/koka/doc/spec/tour.kk.md

 ## Effect types

-A novel part about Koka is that it automatically infers all the _side effects_ that occur in a function.
+A novel part about &koka; is that it automatically infers all the _side effects_ that occur in a function.
 The absence of any effect is denoted as `:total` (or `<>`) and corresponds to pure mathematical functions.
 If a function can raise an exception the effect is `:exn`, and if a function may not terminate the